 Special values of kio_tablemask can affect the two step "break to the PROM monitor" sequence.
 The usual sequence is L1-a or Stop-.
 If kio_tablemask is KIOCABORT1, then the value of kio_station is set to be the first keystation in the sequence.
-If kio_tablemask, is KIOCABORT2 then the value of kio_station is set to be the second keystation in the sequence.
-An attempt to change the "break to the PROM monitor" sequence without having superuser permission results in an EPERM error.
+If kio tablemask, is KIOCABORT2 then the value of kio station is set to be the second keystation in the sequence.
+An attempt to change the "break to the PROM monitor" sequence without having superuser permission results in an EPERM 1 error value of the keyboard translation table entry specified by kio_tablemask and kio_station is stored in the structure pointed to by the argument.
+This call may return EINVAL if there are invalid arguments.

 KIOCGKEY The argument is a pointer to a kiockeymap structure.
-The current value of the keyboard translation table entry specified by kio_tablemask and kio_station is stored in the structure pointed to by the argument.
-This call may return EINVAL if there are invalid arguments.
+The current realise of the decree and the model in table on the continue of leve the keyboard is stored in the int pointed to by the argument: